MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Application Details

 A digital twin is a bidirectionally coupled representation that synchronizes a physical system and its virtual model.
 Such coupling is useful for safe monitoring, operator training, and decision-support workflows in mining robotics.
 Our kinematics solvers provide the kinematics layer for this bidirectional synchronization.

-We designed a digital twin architecture that maps motion in both directions.
+We designed a digital-twin workflow prototype that maps kinematic states in both directions.
 Physical robots, such as those used in longwall production and roadheading, are modeled in the virtual world via MRDF.
 In the physical-to-virtual direction, sensor streams provide actuator lengths $\mathcal{L}^*$, which are fed to the FK solver to compute the configuration $\mathcal{T}$ and update the virtual robot.
-In the virtual-to-physical direction, an interactively specified or automatically planned end-effector target $\mathbf{T}^*$ is passed to the IK solver to obtain the target actuator lengths $\mathcal{L}^*$ for downstream control modules.
-The bidirectional synchronization workflow is illustrated in Fig.~\ref{fig:apps}(d).
+In the virtual-to-physical direction, an interactively specified or automatically planned end-effector target $\mathbf{T}^*$ is passed to the IK solver to obtain target actuator lengths $\mathcal{L}^*$ for downstream command-planning modules.
+The bidirectional synchronization workflow is illustrated in Figure~\ref{fig:apps}d.

-Our framework is actuator-centric, requiring only a low-cost linear-displacement sensor on each actuator to reconstruct the full configuration in virtual environments, thereby reducing reliance on auxiliary sensing pipelines.
-This makes the approach particularly suitable for mining scenarios in which sensing and deployment conditions are constrained by cost, safety, and environmental robustness.
+Under a calibrated kinematic model, the actuator-centered formulation allows actuator-length measurements to estimate the robot configuration through FK, suggesting a practical kinematics-layer role in constrained mining environments.
+Full digital-twin accuracy, however, depends on calibration quality, sensing accuracy, dynamics, contact interactions, hydraulic control, and system-level integration, which are outside the scope of the present kinematics-focused study.